RallyTechServices/utils-treegrid-derived-columns/README.md

-# utils-treegrid-derived-columns
+# @agile-central-technical-services/utils-treegrid-derived-columns

 ![This is a screenshot](https://github.com/RallyTechServices/utils-treegrid-derived-columns/raw/master/screenshot.png)

-This module provides a Rally.ui.grid.TreeGridView that addes support for a `derivedColumnCfgs` config that accepts column definitions that are "derived" from the model data, but are not a field on the model itself.
+This module provides overrides for a Rally.ui.grid.TreeGridView that addes support for a `derivedColumnCfgs` config that accepts column definitions that are "derived" from the model data, but are not a field on the model itself.
 This can be because the columns use a dataIndex that was added to the data after load, or because the column is a template column that renders without using a dataIndex.

+This can also be used with a `rallygridboard` in `grid` mode.

 In the screenshot, `Name` and `Release` are standard columns of the PortfolioItem, selected using the `rallygridboardfieldpicker` plugin, the rest of the columns are "derived" based on calculations after the